stonepros/stone/doc/dev/kubernetes.rst

     kubectl apply -f ./cluster-test.yaml

-Use ``kubectl -n rook-ceph get pods`` to check the operator pod the Ceph daemons and toolbox are is coming up.
+Use ``kubectl -n rook-ceph get pods`` to check the operator pod the Stone daemons and toolbox are is coming up.

 Once everything is up and running, you should be able to open a shell in the toolbox container and